 Ministry to Immigrants & Refugees

 Welcomes, assists and advocates for refugees and immigrants who are settling in the neighborhoods around St. Pius.
-A major event sponsored by the IRM is the annual Migration Mass on Epiphany Sunday.
+One event sponsored by the IRM is the annual Migration Mass.
 The Mass is a joyful gathering of the community that celebrates the beautiful diversity of our immigrant brothers and sisters.
-For more information about the IRM, and ways you can help, contact: Sr. Leslie Dao, CMR, Immigrant and Refugee Ministry Office (772-1525, Ext.
-204).
-This ministry is supported by the Annual Catholic Appeal.

 Parish Nurse Ministry